dqops/dqo/docs/checks/column/numeric/sample-stddev-in-range.md

 # sample stddev in range data quality checks

-Column level check that ensures the sample standard deviation is in an expected range in a monitored column.
+A column-level check that ensures that the standard deviation of the sample is within the expected range in the monitored column.

 ___